These High-Profile Men Have All Been Fired Since the Harvey Weinstein News Broke

 Back in October, the actor issued an apology that was buried within his coming out as a gay man.
-Spacey claims to not remember the initial accusation, which came from fellow actor Anthony Rapp who says Spacey subjected him to unwanted sexual advances when Rapp was 14, but didn’t deny it either.
+Spacey claims to not remember the initial accusation—which came from fellow actor Anthony Rapp, who says Spacey subjected him to unwanted sexual advances when Rapp was 14—but didn’t deny it either.

 “I honestly do not remember the encounter, it would have been over 30 years ago,” Spacey said.
 “But if I did behave as he describes, then I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior...
 This story encourages me to address other things about my life....As those closest to me know, in my life I have had romantic encounters with men throughout my life, and I choose now to live as a gay man.
 I want to deal with this honestly and openly and that starts with examining my own behavior.”
 Spacey has since entered treatment for his behavior.

 Meanwhile, Netflix has cut ties with the House of Cards star, and the show’s future is unclear.
-He has also been cut out of Ridley Scott’s upcoming film All The Money In The World with any scenes starring Spacey being reshot with actor Christopher Plummer replacing him. —LP
+He has also been cut out of Ridley Scott’s upcoming film All the Money in the World, with any scenes starring Spacey being re-shot with actor Christopher Plummer replacing him. —LP

 E!
-News anchor Ken Baker has been accused by two women who have worked with him of unwanted sexual advances and harassment, including a claim for a former intern who says Baker texted her saying he’d get her a Tiffany dildo with “Ken Baker” engraved on it.
+News anchor Ken Baker has been accused by two women who have worked with him of unwanted sexual advances and harassment, including a claim from a former intern who says Baker texted her saying he’d get her a Tiffany dildo with “Ken Baker” engraved on it.

-He has since been pulled from E! while the network looks in to these claims.
+He has since been pulled from E! while the network looks into these claims.

 While Halperin denies grabbing a woman’s breasts and pressing his genitals against the three women, he gave a statement to CNN saying: “During this period, I did pursue relationships with women that I worked with, including some junior to me.
 I now understand from these accounts that my behavior was inappropriate and caused others pain.
 For that, I am deeply sorry and I apologize.
 Under the circumstances, I’m going to take a step back from my day-to-day work while I properly deal with this situation.”